firstbatchxyz/dkn-compute-launcher/README.md

 dkn-compute-launcher points
 ```

+You can also check out your [node dashboard](https://dria.co/edge-ai) for this information.

 ### Updating Manually

 Using the `update` command you can check for updates & automatically update your compute node and launcher.